 Each platform has its own way of approaching security and may also have other features that require integration at the build stage.
 Consult with each vendor to determine these requirements for each of the platforms you are targeting.

-In the case of Sony, as they support different versions of their own SDK, when building for PS4, you need to ensure that you are using the same version of the SDK that the You.i Engine was built against.
+In the case of Sony, as they support different versions of their own SDK, when building for PS4, you need to ensure that you are using the same version of the SDK that You.i Platform was built against.
 Older versions won’t work, and will tend to be deprecated by Sony as newer ones are released.

 Developing an app means being aware of the way the package (meaning all of the assets bundled with the code) is assembled.
 This necessitates an open dialogue between your design and development teams regarding the management of assets for different architectures, which encompasses both the form factors and platforms being targeted.